Whole Room Decontamination

 The next step is to carry out the decontamination process using the correct and most appropriate disinfection robot.
 This will either be through the use of our UV-C light ray system, Ultra-V, or with our low concentrate hydrogen peroxide vapour system, ProXcide.

-After cleaning and disinfecting, our technician will check the area is safe to readmit patients, dismantle any enclosures and remove the disinfection robot and equipment to allow clinical or hospital staff to prepare the room for the readmission of patients.
+After cleaning and disinfection, our technician will check the area is safe to readmit patients, dismantle any enclosures and remove the disinfection robot and equipment to allow clinical or hospital staff to prepare the room for the readmission of patients.